Muhammad Mahdi al-Jawahiri: Career as a poet

 In 1928, al-Jawahiri published the volume "Between Feelings and Emotions," his first poetry collection which he had been preparing since 1924 to distribute under the title "The Dangers of Poetry in Love, Nation, and Ode."
 After he left Najaf for Baghdad, he went to work in the press, and put out a group of papers – among them was al-Furat (The Euphrates).
 In 1938, he published what would be known as Diwan al-Jawahiri which was a collection of the poet's social and political poems in which al-Jawahiri's revolutionary stance is shown.
 The next edition would be published in three volume separately in 1949, 1950, and 1953.

 When Iraqi poet Hussein Mardan was arrested on accounts of writing pornography after his poem collection "Naked Poems" was leaked, al-Jawahiri was called into the trial by the court's judge as a witness.
 Al-Jawahiri stated that Mardan should be praised for his poems, instead of imprisoned.
 Al-Jawahiri's testament helped Mardan's case.
 Later, Mardan, along with his friends, would seek advice from al-Jawahiri to advance their works in poetry further.

 Al-Jawahiri was a part of the flourishing coffeehouse culture of Baghdad in the 1940s and the 1950s.
 Certain coffeehouses started to be associated with various writers, artists, and poets, especially those with already established respectable reputations like al-Jawahiri.
-Al-Jawahiri himself was started to be associated with the Parliament Café, and the Hassan Ajami Café on al-Rashid Street, in which he would recite poems that gave crowds motivations in demonstrations.
-Among al-Jawahiri's favorite coffeehouses was the Hassan Ajami Café, a coffeehouse that has a respectable reputation from the circle of Baghdad's artists and writers.
+Al-Jawahiri himself was started to be associated with the Parliament Café, and the Hasan Ajami Café on al-Rashid Street, in which he would recite poems that gave crowds motivations in demonstrations.
+Among al-Jawahiri's favorite coffeehouses was the Hasan Ajami Café, a coffeehouse that has a respectable reputation from the circle of Baghdad's artists and writers.
 In this coffeehouse, al-Jawahiri would meet various younger poets, including a young Mardan, seeking his advice and encouragement.
 Between 1930 and 1961, he edited a total of twelve newspapers, usually short-lived, which were often closed due to the uncompromising opinions he expressed, among others, freedom of speech.
 In the years between 1947 and 1948, he sat in the Iraqi parliament again, which was a goal he wanted to achieve so that he can have a platform to speak from on behalf of the Iraqi people, but resigned from his seat in protest against the provisions of the 1948 Anglo-Iraqi treaty.